flaxandteal/arches-rbac-permissions/arches_rbac_permissions/README.md

 2. ~~Install the arches querysets (or clone this repo and pip install locally).~~

+3. FIXME: This step should be edited to content only needed for installation.
+The [dev setup](#development-set-up) section below does not currently reference this step.

-3. Add `"arches_rbac_permissions"`, `"arches_querysets"` and `"casbin_adapter.apps.CasbinAdapterConfig"` to the INSTALLED_APPS setting in the project's settings.py file.
+Add `"arches_rbac_permissions"`, `"arches_querysets"` and `"casbin_adapter.apps.CasbinAdapterConfig"` to the INSTALLED_APPS setting in the project's settings.py file.

 FIXME: TBC = To be confirmed?
 As in we are not sure if this is necessary?
-Is there not a better way than importing all (*) here?
 #TBC
 Ensure the Application settings are available to extend with:
 ```